Silicon Valley meets 'Flash Boys' on new corporate listings program

-NEW YORK, Dec 7 (Reuters) - A new would-be stock exchange based in Silicon Valley is teaming up with IEX Group, the newest U.S. stock exchange and focus of author Michael Lewis’s book, “Flash Boys: A Wall Street Revolt,” on a corporate listings program, the company said on Thursday.
+NEW YORK (Reuters) - A new would-be stock exchange based in Silicon Valley is teaming up with IEX Group, the newest U.S. stock exchange and focus of author Michael Lewis’s book, “Flash Boys: A Wall Street Revolt,” on a corporate listings program, the company said on Thursday.

 The Long Term Stock Exchange’s (LTSE) listings program will consist of initial public offerings on IEX, pending regulatory approval of its listings standards, which have not yet been filed, Michelle Greene, the company’s chief policy officer, said in an interview.